 “Reba” is a current employee of “Corporation X”.
 I know for fact that she was hired as “bookkeeper” because I know several people who work at Corporation X; including her manager.
 Reba has her current job title listed as “Accountant” on LinkedIn.
 Reba never graduated high school, nor has she ever received any formal accounting training or certifications.
 Now, I appreciate anyone who works hard, and clearly Reba worked hard teaching herself the basics necessary to input information into QuickBooks.
 However, giving herself the title, “accountant” implies by definition, that Reba is “formally trained to compile, inspect, interpret, and/or report financial statements and tax returns that comply with governmental and regulatory authority.”
 Reba has no real knowledge regarding tax implications associated with the information she inputs into QuickBooks.
 Nor does Reba have the capability to perform any complex analysis of financial information such as forecasting.

 Not wanting to assume the worst, I ask myself, does Reba simply not know the difference between a bookkeeper vs. accountant?
 Perhaps she does but genuinely believes she shares the same skills set as that of an accountant and therefore has the legitimacy to claim the title?
-Whatever her intent, one this is for sure; Reba is actively misleading viewers of her profile as to what her actual competencies are and what she does at Corporation X.
+Whatever her intent, one thing is for sure; Reba is actively misleading viewers of her profile as to what her actual competencies are and what she does at Corporation X.

 Also, it could be argued she does a disservice to actual accountants who have spent the better part of a decade or more educating themselves so they can legitimately call themselves an “accountant”.